album - 28 February 1995

 Although the playing times for part 1 and part 2 are different by a matter of seconds, it should be noted that the 2 tracks are in fact identical.

 The album remained on catalogue for around ten years before Nelson personally purchased all remaining stock when it appeared that Voiceprint were about to dispose of what they had left.
 The remaining stock was then sold through the SOS store linked to Nelson's website Dreamsville until it was officially sold out in February 2008.

 A 2013 reissue was released by Floating World Records, which appears to be a genuine record company associated with Voiceprint.
 By then though, Nelson had licensed Crimsworth to Esoteric/Cherry Red.
 So when Esoteric label head Mark Powell approached Floating World Records enquiring about their entitlement to issue Crimsworth, they replied, saying the release was issued "by mistake", and have since removed it from their website.
-To support the artist, potential purchasers of Crimsworth are therefore requested to wait for the official reissue.

 IF YOU LIKED THIS ALBUM, YOU'LL PROBABLY ENJOY: